Aloha from DOTAX!

 The Council reports its latest revenue forecast to the governor and the legislature on June 1, September 10, January 10, and March 15 of each year.
 In addition, the Council prepares estimates of the state total personal income for such calendar years as are necessary for establishing the state expenditure ceiling.
 Find out more.

 Every five years a State Tax Review Commission conducts a systematic review of Hawaii’s tax structure, using standards such as equity and efficiency.
-The current Commission will present its report to the 2018 legislative session, and will be dissolved upon adjournment of the session.
+The most recent TRC dissolved at the adjournment of the 2018 legislative session.
+The next TRC will be appointed in 2020 and present its report to the 2022 legislative session.
 Find out more.

 Act 326 Transient Accommodation Reporting